harshitadoppalapudi/mortage-payoff-calculator/ReadME.md

 ---

-## 🧠 AI Tools / APIs Used
+## 🧠 Tools / APIs Used

 -  **No external AI APIs used**
--  AI logic is implemented locally using a basic rule-based parser inside the `ChatAssistant` component.
+-  Implemented locally using a basic rule-based parser inside the `ChatAssistant` component.

-For full AI capabilities (e.g., ChatGPT), you can later integrate OpenAI’s API or similar.

 ---